Albert Rusnák (footballer, born 1994)

-Albert Rusnák (born 7 July 1994) is a Slovak professional footballer who plays as a winger for Major League Soccer club Seattle Sounders FC and the Slovakia national team.
+Albert Rusnák (born 7 July 1994) is a Slovak professional footballer who plays as an attacking midfielder and central midfielder for Major League Soccer club Seattle Sounders FC and the Slovakia national team.

-Career
+Club career

 Manchester City

 Rusnák played youth football in Slovakia for MFK Košice from a very young age, before signing for Manchester City in July 2010, where he joined the club's reserve side.

 Loan to Oldham Athletic

 After three years of youth and reserve-team football, he signed for Football League One side Oldham Athletic on loan.
 Rusnák made his first senior appearance as a 63rd-minute substitute for Jonson Clarke-Harris in a league game against Tranmere Rovers on 31 August 2013, in a match that they lost 0–1 at Boundary Park.
 His first start came three days later, in a 4–1 away Football League Trophy win over Shrewsbury Town.
 On 17 September, Rusnák's loan was cut short and he returned to City after Rusnak reported refused to play in a reserve team match against Port Vale.